-The first question is whether there has been earthquake damage.
-To answer this, you need to form a view on what the property was like before the earthquakes.
+The first question is whether there has been natural disaster damage.
+To answer this, you need to form a view about what the property was like before the natural disaster.

 Homeowners have a unique and valid perspective on damage to their property.
 Whether you are engaged by the homeowner or the insurer, we encourage you to discuss the property’s condition with the homeowner.
 Ask them how the property changed through the earthquakes and any action taken to reinstate the damage since then.
 Also ask them for any records or photos they have that will help with your assessment.

 - Other engineering, surveying or other assessments carried out on the property

 - Other reports relating to the property, including previous work to reinstate damage

 - Aerial photographs of land damage and liquefaction

 - Peak ground accelerations from the area (available from the NZ Geotechnical database)

 - Sub-floor void CCTV footage